 You’ll need to give us copies of supporting documents.

-- proof of your visa
+- of your current visa

-- proof you've applied for permanent residency
+- you've applied for permanent residency

 - the Netherlands